fordfrog/kitty/README.md

 * watch directories for additions/removals of sub-directories and update the tree
 * watch directories for file additions/removals and update counts
-* display preview on the files, if tool for generation of the preview is available in the system
 * when file is clicked, load and display file metadata
 * on preview double-click display enlarged preview
 * when in enlarged preview, enable moving forward/backward using buttons and